Custom blocks and crossreferencing

 With this filter, you can define custom div classes (environments) that come with numbering, such as theorems, examples, exercises.
 The filter supports output formats pdf and html.

-Numbering is (currently) within section for single documents, or within chapter for books.
+Numbering is by default within document and without section prefix for single documents, or within chapter and with chapter prefix for books.
 Grouped classes share the same counter, and the same default style.

 Numbered custom blocks can be cross-referenced with \ref